Gas Assist with Optics Protection

 Manual Gas Assist and Computer-Controlled Gas Assist

-Gas Assist injects a stream of gasses onto the material being processed at the point where the laser focuses onto the material.
+Gas Assist injects a stream of gases onto the material being processed at the point where the laser focuses onto the material.
 This can be used to keep the substrate clear of debris, prevent or promote certain chemical reactions, and remove bulk material.
-The gasses can be supplied either by an air compressor or from external gas tanks.
+The gases can be supplied either by an air compressor or from external gas tanks.

 Optics protection supplies a constant stream of clean, compressed air to several diffusers within the laser system.
 Air flows out of these diffusers creating a barrier of positive air pressure around critical optical elements, such as mirrors and lenses.
 This inhibits the dust and debris generated during processing from contaminating the optical surfaces, which improves the life of the optics, processing throughput and quality.

-Computer-Controlled Gas Assist performs the same function as Gas Assist but also controls the flow rate of the gasses streaming through a servo valve.
+Computer-Controlled Gas Assist performs the same function as Gas Assist but also controls the flow rate of the gases streaming through a servo valve.
 This allows the rate of gas injection to change between design files or between individual processes within the same design file.
-Additionally, the user can select a mixture of gasses and their ratios on some ULS systems.
+Additionally, the user can select a mixture of gases and their ratios on some ULS systems.

 ULS Air Compressors